Arsalan-zafar/Arsalan-zafar.github.io/_posts/2022-01-15-ViT-Transformation-Notation_up.md

 mathjax: true
 ---

 This is a comprehensive notation primer on transformers and Vision Transformers (ViTs).
-We'll start with the mathematical foundations of nanoGPT to establish core transformer concepts, then extend to ViT architectures that process both image and text data.
+We'll start with the mathematical foundations of nanoGPT for simplicity to establish core transformer concepts, then extend to ViT architectures that process both image and text data.

 ---